trulia/choroplethr/README.md

 ## Warning

-`choroplethr` is still in the early stages of development and the API might change without notice.
+`choroplethr` is in the early stages of development and the API might change without notice.